China extends lockdown on millions in coronavirus outbreak | DW | 23.01.2020

-Chinese officials have restricted transport in at least seven other cities besides the virus epicenter, Wuhan.
+Chinese officials have restricted transport in 10 cities besides the virus epicenter, Wuhan.
 A US student who recently traveled to China is being tested for the virus as health officials watch closely.

-Chinese officials on Friday extended transport restrictions in the outbreak's epicenter, Wuhan, to at least seven neighboring cities.
+Chinese officials on Friday extended transport restrictions in the outbreak's epicenter, Wuhan, to at least nine additional cities.

 Read more: Everything you need to know about the new coronavirus